Child Advocacy Center

 Children are more likely to be abused by someone they know and trust.

-Children need consistent emotional care and supervision, as well as reassurance that they are safe, protected, and heard.
+Children need emotional care and supervision, as well as consistent reassurance they are safe, protected, and heard.
 Children require medical treatment if they are hurt, and need to be watched by someone who is looking out for their best interests.

 All information is credited to Prevent Child Abuse Illinois (PCA).